Inzonee/otw-bandit-writeups/README.md

 sort data.txt | uniq -u

 ## What I learned
--"|" is a Pipe and can be used to connect two Commands.
+- "|" is a Pipe and can be used to connect two Commands.
--sort sorts the document so repeated lines are in a Block.
+- sort sorts the document so repeated lines are in a Block.
--uniq can be used tu filter out duplicated lines
+- uniq can be used tu filter out duplicated lines
--Pipe was in this scenario important scince uniq only compares line with the line immediatly preceding it which is why sort is neccesary.
+- Pipe was in this scenario important scince uniq only compares line with the line immediatly preceding it which is why sort is neccesary.